josepraveenkaruppiah/Learning-Docker/Progress.md

 _docker network_

 docker network is a network to create for a container(s) to communicate with other container(s) and nodes using container name.

+## Docker compose
+A docker compose is a YAML file where all the executable cmd is stored in a formate (syntax) so instead we run the file to up and down a container/netwwork.

+_to run_

+docker-compose -f "filename" up/down

+up is to host it, down is to go offline.

+## Docker file (Dockerfile)

+Docker file is similar to compose file, where this file is used to create an image. the file is written using a certain syntax.

+    FROM <base image>

+    ENV <environment variables>

+    RUN mkdir -p /home/app (where you want the cmds to be running inside a container)

+    COPY . /home/app (the files that is copied into an image)

+    CMD ["image","file"] (any exec that has to be running on the host "outside the container")

+_to run_

+    docker build -t <name of the image:tag> <dir>
+    docker rm <container id/name> (to remove a container) docker rmi <image id/name> (to remove a image)